A queer Kac-Moody construction: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Maria Gorelik and Vera Serganova for many helpful discussions and suggestions.
-The first author was partially supported by ARC grant DP210100251.
+The authors would like to thank Maria Gorelik for many helpful discussions and suggestions.
+We thank Vera Serganova for numerous suggestions and comments, including those which led to the realization of the $\NN=3$ superconformal algebra.
+We thank David Ridout for comments that led to the realization of the $\NN=4$ superconformal algebra.
+The first author was partially supported by ARC grant DP210100251, ISF grant 711/18 and NSF-BSF grant 2019694.
 The second author was partially supported by the funding received from the MINERVA Stiftung with the funds from the BMBF of the Federal Republic of Germany.